hamecoded/web-playground/README.md

 To add a test:
 - create a new js file under the `js/tests` dir
 - import it's exports to `index.js`.
-- In `index.js` add your test as string in the top level array. *You can use select groups and asign them a name by prepending to the array their name along with the | sign.*
+- In `index.js` add your test as string in the top level array. *You can use select optgroup and assign them a name by prepending to the array their name along with the | sign.*
 - your js file will need to export a function defining your test and which returns an Object in the form:
 ```Javascript
 export function someFunc () {